Splunk® Cloud Services

 As JIT is a method of provisioning access rather than an invitation, users won't receive an email when you enable JIT provisioning.
 They instead will receive access based on the groups you assign to them in the JIT provisioning section.

 You do not have to turn on JIT provisioning to invite users to your tenant, but you do have to configure an IdP to SCS for JIT provisioning to work.
-See "Enable JIT provisioning" in this topic for instructions.
+See "Enable JIT provisioning" later in this topic for instructions.

 Configure an integration between SCS and your identity provider